How to Install Jenkins on Ubuntu

 sudo ufw enable

-Note: If you need to change the port, check out our article How to Change Port for Jenkins.
+Note: If you need to change the Jenkins port, check out our article how to change port for Jenkins.

 Follow the steps below to set up Jenkins and start using it:

-1. Open a web browser, and navigate to your server' IP address.
+1. Open a web browser and navigate to your server's IP address.
 Use the following syntax:

 http://ip_address_or_domain:8080

-Use the actual IP address or domain name for the server you're using Jenkins on.
-For example, if you're running Jenkins locally, use localhost (127.0.0.1):
+Use the actual IP address or domain name for the server on which you are using Jenkins.
+For example, if you run Jenkins locally, enter localhost (127.0.0.1):

 http://localhost:8080

-A page opens prompting you to Unlock Jenkins.
-Obtain the required administrator password in the next step.
+A page opens and prompts you to Unlock Jenkins.
+Keep the page open and obtain the required administrator password in the next step.

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword